 Government announces landmark CSIRO study on IAQ

-The Australian Centre for Disease Control (CDC) has announced that it will sponsor the CSIRO to assess the economic cost of poor indoor air quality in Australia.
+The Australian Centre for Disease Control (CDC) will sponsor the CSIRO to assess the economic cost of poor indoor air quality in Australia.

 The work promises to fill a long-standing information gap.
 Although various studies have shown the substantial health, wellbeing and economic benefits of improving IAQ, there has not been a definitive figure for the cost of poor IAQ in Australia since the CSIRO estimated in 1998 that it may be as high as $12 billion per year.